The 20 Greatest Matches in the FIFA World Cup History - Part II (1958-1974)

 Portugal 5-3 North Korea, July 23rd 1966, Liverpool, England – quarter-finals

 This match in Liverpool gathered the only two debutants in the 1966 FIFA World Cup.
-Composed of many players from SL Benfica, who had won twice the European Cup (in 1961 and 62), and first place in group with Hungary, Brazil and Bulgaria, Portugal was the favorite.
+Composed of many players from SL Benfica, who had won twice the European Cup (in 1961 and 62), and first place in a group with Hungary, Brazil and Bulgaria, Portugal were the favourites.
 But the surprising Asians would strike again.

-With less than a minute after the kickoff, Pak Seung-zin opened the scoreline.
+With less than a minute after kickoff, Pak Seung-zin opened the scoreline.
 Astonished, the Portuguese tried to recover but were struck again with two goals in three minutes.
 Li Dong-woon made it 2-0 with 22 minutes and Yang Seung-kook extended their lead to 3-0 with 25.
-Eusébio, Portugal’s best player ever and who would finish that World Cup as the top goalscorer, would start his show right after that.
+Eusébio, Portugal’s greatest star and who would finish that World Cup as the top goalscorer, would start his show right after that.

 England 4-2 West Germany, July 30th 1966, London, England – final

-It was England’s first, and today still only, final and Germany’s second.
-The inventors of the beautiful game had drawn one match, won four and conceded only one goal on their way to the great decision.
+It was England’s first, and to this day still only, final and Germany’s second.
+The inventors of the beautiful game had drawn one match, won four and conceded only one goal on their way to the great final.
 The Germans had a similar campaign, but scoring and conceding more goals.
-In other words, they were the strongest throughout the tournament and there was no favorite side.
+In other words, they were both the strongest throughout the tournament and there was no favourite side.